daveshanley/quobix.com/content/articles/experience-engineering/index.md

 : **_A GUI, CLI, SDK, and API should all work alongside each other_**.
 All are using the same vocabulary and design patterns across every touchpoint.

 **Accessibility**
 : **_[a11y](https://www.a11yproject.com/) is not something you think about at the end_**.
-It needs to be a part of the fabric of every architecture.
+It has to be part of the fabric of every architecture.
 Baked into the very core from the start.

 **Simplicity**
 : **_Don't make consumers think_**.
 Have you ever been embarrassed trying to figure out how to fold up a kid's pushchair?
 Interfaces should feel intrinsic and intuitive.
 Cognitive load is a bad thing in this case.